 With some basic tools, you can start an inspection:

 Inspect annually or every three years if you have bait stations.
-Watch out for hidden damage in inaccessible crawl spaces—they can hide severe issues for years.

 The USDA ranks our region as moderate-to-heavy termite hazard.
 Regular inspections catch problems before they cost thousands.